Sandrine Rousseau: Political career

 In March 2020, Rousseau was elected president of the Conférence permanente des chargés(e)s de mission égalité et diversité (CPED), which is composed of ninety-four public institutions of higher education and research around equality and diversity policies.

 In 2021, Rousseau was a candidate for the open primary vote organized by Europe Ecology – The Greens for the 2022 French presidential election.
 She qualified for the second round but lost to Yannick Jadot.
+During the campaign, she was criticized for being too absent at her university post by students and colleagues at Lille University, who also complained about her lack of political engagement on subjects related to the university.
 She later joined Jadot’s campaign team but, by March 2022, was asked to leave again after she had expressed strong criticism of the campaign strategy.

-During the 2022 French legislative election, Rousseau was elected deputy to the National Assembly for Paris's 9th constituency, as a member of the New Ecologic and Social People's Union.
+During the 2022 French legislative election, Rousseau was elected deputy to the National Assembly for Paris's 9th constituency, as a member of the New Ecological and Social People's Union.
 In parliament, she has since been a member of the Committee on Social Affairs.